Capnocytophaga canimorsus: In animals

 Members of the genus Capnocytophaga are found in the oral cavities of humans and animals.
 Most of these species are not found in humans.
 C. canimorsus is a commensal bacterium found in dogs and cats; it is not a member of the normal microbiota of humans.
 About 26% of dogs carry these commensal bacteria in their mouths.
 C. canimorsus rarely causes disease symptoms in animals.
 One case of C. canimorsus isolated from a dog bite wound on a small dog's head has been reported; the bacteria were localized to the wound, and the dog did not present with bacteremia.
 A few cases of infection have been reported in rabbits after being bitten by dogs.
 Clinical manifestations of C. canimorsus in rabbits causes a range of symptoms, including disseminated intravascular coagulation, cellular necrosis (tissue death), low blood pressure, gangrene, and kidney failure.

 High-risk categories

 In addition to those at higher risk of developing complications from C. canimorsus due to greater contact with felines and canines, certain pre-existing conditions place individuals in a critically high-risk category.
 Among these are those who have undergone a splenectomy, alcoholics, and individuals with immunosuppression due to the use of steroids such as glucocorticoids.
 Individuals with β-thalassemia and smokers are also listed as high-risk.
-These individuals, like asplenics and alcoholics, have increased levels of alimentary iron in their bloodstream.
+These individuals, such as people with asplenia and alcohol use disorder, have increased levels of alimentary iron in their bloodstream.
 C. canimorsus requires large amounts of iron to grow, so these conditions are optimal for the bacillus.